squid-cache/squid-cache.github.io/BzrInstructions.rst

 export TRUNKURL=http://www.squid-cache.org/bzr/squid3/trunk
 cd ~/source/squid
 bzr cbranch --lightweight $TRUNKURL trunk
+#
 # bind the local copy of trunk to the official copy so that it can be used to commit merges to trunk and activate the 'update' command
 cd trunk
 bzr bind $TRUNKURL
 }}}

-== Make a new branch to hack on ==
+== Make a new child branch to hack on ==
 First follow the instructions above to setup a development environment

-Now, replace SOURCE with the branch you want your new branch based on, and NAME with the name you want your new branch to have in the following:
+Now, in the below example, replace SOURCE with the branch you want your new branch based on, and NAME with the name you want your new branch to have in the following:

 {{{
 cd ~/source/squid